Rabbi Deborah Bodin Cohen

 - American Flag: Confirmation was originally borrowed from Christian tradition.
 In some respects, it began as a way to “fit in” with Christian neighbors.
-It is telling that the American flag is so prominently displayed in one picture.

 - Variety of Ages: Confirmation began as a ceremony done closer to age 13, as it was seen as a substitution for Bar Mitzvah.
 The age of Confirmation varied between congregations and communities, but gradually increased to the later teen years.